Bhupatindra Malla: Death of Jitamitra Malla and Ugra Malla

 Historian, Om Dhaubhadel has theorised that Bhupatindra Malla may have put his father in house arrest in the Thanthu Lyākū palace and crowned himself in a similar manner to what Pratap Malla did.
 It is really hard to prove or disprove this as the Thanthu Lyākū palace no longer exists and most of its inscription may have been lost with it.
 Thus, this theory is based upon the folklore of Bhāgirāma Kāyastha (alias Bhāju Kasa), the chief minister in Jitamitra Malla's court.
 Although Jitamitra Malla himself speaks highly of Bhāju Kasa, even declaring him as the second greatest in the kingdom after him in one of his inscriptions, the folklore of Bhaktapur sees him as an antagonist figure who tried to usurp the throne and assassinate a young Bhupatindra Malla with the help of Jitamitra Malla's youngest queen.
-The story also assumes that Bhājyā Pūkhū, a large rectangular tank in eastern border of Bhaktapur with a Shiva temple in its center which was commissioned by and named after Bhāju Kasa, was in fact built by Bhāju Kasa in order to win the support of the junior queen.
-In reality however, the pond existed since the 12th century and Bhāju Kasa only commissioned it's renovation as the tank and the temple in its middle likely suffered heavy damage from the earthquake in 1681.
+The story also assumes that Bhājyā Pūkhū, a large rectangular tank on the eastern border of Bhaktapur with a Shiva temple in its center which was commissioned by and named after Bhāju Kasa, was in fact built by Bhāju Kasa in order to win the support of the junior queen.
+In reality however, the pond existed since the 12th century and Bhāju Kasa only commissioned its renovation as the tank and the temple in its middle likely suffered heavy damage from the earthquake in 1681.
 The story further says that after gaining support of the junior queen Bhāju Kasa uses the new gained power to trick a young Bhupatindra Malla to go to a secluded forest with some hired assassins while Bhāju Kasa and Jitamitra Malla's junior queen rule Bhaktapur.
 The story now shifts to a young Bhupatindra Malla who is spared by the assassins who run their knife on a goat instead and is picked up by a family of Tibetan artisans who raises him and eventually Bhupatindra Malla gathers his own army and takes back the throne.
-It is said that then Bhupatindra Malla executes Bhāju Kasa and puts his usurping step mother on house arrest in the Thanthu Lyākū palace.
-In actuality however, Bhāju Kasa was a extremely popular figure in contemporary Bhaktapur whose popularity caused to be the subject of harassment from his counterpart in Kantipur.
-Similarly, there are no any historical evidence of Jitamitra Malla's junior queen as he likely only had Lālamati as the only queen.
-Historian Dhaubhadel suspects that Bhupatindra Malla may have put both his father and his step mother in house arrest in Thanthu Lyākū palace and then erased any evidences of his stepmother.
+It is said that then Bhupatindra Malla executes Bhāju Kasa and puts his usurping stepmother on house arrest in the Thanthu Lyākū palace.
+In actuality however, Bhāju Kasa was an extremely popular figure in contemporary Bhaktapur whose popularity caused to be the subject of harassment from his counterpart in Kantipur.
+Similarly, there is no any historical evidence of Jitamitra Malla's junior queen as he likely only had Lālamati as the only queen.
+Historian Dhaubhadel suspects that Bhupatindra Malla may have put both his father and his stepmother in house arrest in Thanthu Lyākū palace and then erased any evidences of his stepmother.
 But this theory ultimately fails to explain the big influence that Lālamati, who even consecrated several gilt bronze statues of herself and Jitamitra Malla, and Ugra Malla had during Bhupatindra Malla's reign.
-Similarly, Bhupatindra Malla's rock inscription at a quarry in eastern part of Bhaktapur states that "Bhupatindra Malla, in order to build a stone temple in his father's name had these rocks collected".
+Similarly, Bhupatindra Malla's rock inscription at a quarry in the eastern part of Bhaktapur states that "Bhupatindra Malla, in order to build a stone temple in his father's name had these rocks collected".
 So, Jitamitra Malla's death just like his birth is still a mystery.